qmk/qmk_firmware/users/ericgebhart/readme.md

 ----------------
 This is just the basic unicode example everyone seems to have.
 It's been adapted to use defs, so there is no need to modify process record user.
-Add your unicode keys like so.
+Add your keys to send unicode strings like so.

 ```
  UC_STR(UC_DISA, "ಠ_ಠ")